BrainPonders/PocoClass/README.md

-# POCOclass - Document Classification System for Paperless-ngx
+# PocoClass - Document Classification System for Paperless-ngx

 Automated document classification and enrichment system for Paperless-ngx with POCO Scoring v2, featuring a modern React wizard interface and intelligent pattern matching.

 ## Overview

-POCOclass is a web-based document classification system that helps you automatically classify and enrich documents in Paperless-ngx.
+PocoClass is a web-based document classification system that helps you automatically classify and enrich documents in Paperless-ngx.
 It features:

 - **Modern Web Interface**: React-based 6-step wizard for creating classification rules
 - **POCO Scoring v2**: Dual-score evaluation system (OCR Score + POCO Score) for accurate classification